mwang840/graph-applications-markdown/index.md

 **Doha Airport Terminal Traversal**:

 > **Formal Description**:
->  * Input: Hamad International Airport (41 contact stands in the airport.
+>  * Input: An airport geek who is visiting Qatar wants to traverse Hamad International Airport and visit all the gates inside the terminal (41 contact stands in the airport.
 A graph)
->  * Output: Each gate visited within the terminal and the total distance traversed
+>  * Output: Each gate visited within the terminal

 **Graph Problem/Algorithm**: [DFS]